amgskobo/zmk-input-inertia/README.md

 # ZMK Inertia Input Processor
 This module adds a **mouse inertia** effect to the ZMK **input processing pipeline**.
-After a relative movement input (like a trackpad or encoder) stops, it continues the motion according to a configured decay factor, creating a natural inertial scroll or mouse movement.
+After a relative movement input (like a trackpad or trackball) stops, it continues the motion according to a configured decay factor, creating a natural inertial scroll or mouse movement.

 ### **✨ Features**